 His eyes open sleepily, and he seems momentarily surprised to see her.
-With a flicker of guilt, or maybe it is defiance she sees, he rolls over and goes back to sleep.
+With a flicker of guilt, or defiance, he rolls over and goes back to sleep.

 Her husband is an important man, well known in the city for being a loyal follower of Islam, a patriot, an obedient son.
 He is the full package; her mother had told her before the big day.

-But the smell of alcohol lingers from his breath and his red and white chequered headdress, flung on to the bedroom chair, reeks of cigarette smoke.
-Neither of these weaknesses bothers her particularly.
-She refrains from dipping into her brother’s whiskey supply only because of the taste and not any moral aversion, and there is a packet of menthol slims tucked into the inner fold of her pillow cover.
-But he would not approve, thinking it a stain on her faith, unbecoming of a Saudi woman.
+Yet the smell of alcohol lingers from his breath and his red and white chequered headdress, flung on to the bedroom chair, reeks of cigarette smoke.
+Neither of these issues bothers her particularly.
+She herself refrains from dipping into her brother’s whiskey supply only because of the taste – not because of any moral aversion, and there is a packet of menthol slims tucked into the inner fold of her pillow cover.
+But he would not approve if he saw them.
+He would think it a stain on her faith, and unbecoming of a Saudi woman.

-She had heard him return to their new home only an hour before the prayer, having spent the earlier part of the night, she presumes, with another woman.
-It is rumoured that he has some female friends.
+She had heard him return to their new home only an hour before the prayer, having spent the earlier part of the night, probably, with another woman.
+It is rumoured that he has some female friends after all.
 She should be outraged, but there is only indifference.
 She had never met this man before their wedding three nights ago and had only spoken with him twice on the phone before that.
 He is a stranger.

 He never wakes up for the first prayer.
-It is scheduled at an ungodly hour of the day, call that ironic if you will.
+Ungodly hour of the day, he once joked to his friends, though nobody really laughed.
 But he always goes to mosque at lunch time.
-If he didn’t, people would talk.
+If he doesn’t, then people start to talk.
 To tell the truth, he has no time for religious practises.
 His relationship with God is just that, a relationship.
 And those are the most private of things in Saudi Arabia.
-Men aren’t supposed to hold their wives’ hands in public to prove their love, although he wishes they could, so why must he show such an outward display of faith?
-Men like the local pharmacist, with his long, unkempt beard and Quran perched beside the counter, a dark smudge mark on his forehead as evidence of unrelenting worship, refusing to give women medicine without their male guardians being present.
+Men aren’t supposed to hold their wives’ hands in public to prove their love, although he’d quite like it if they did, so why must he show such an outward display of faith?
+Men like the local pharmacist, with his long, unkempt beard and Quran perched beside the counter, a dark brown smudge on his forehead as evidence of unrelenting worship, refusing to give women medicine without their male guardians being present.
 He has no time for it.

 He waits for his new wife, a total stranger to him, to move away from the bed.
 No doubt she is staring down at him with judgement and regret.
 It is time for her to do her ablutions and pray, but she is still sitting there.
 Why?
 Perhaps she’s wondering where he went last night and wants to ask.
 He was in the desert with his friends, smoking around the fire, talking about war and love and rules and the fucked up business of being a man in Saudi Arabia.
-There is nothing quite like that time of night, around three or four am, when yesterday has gone but tomorrow not yet apparent, like transit at an airport.
-He has hope of what the next day will bring, perhaps some shake up to the monotony of his planned out days.
+There is nothing quite like that time of night, around three or four am, when yesterday is over but the city still isn’t quite ready to wake up, like transit at an airport.
+He has hope of what the next day will bring, perhaps some shake up to the monotony of his unpredictable. days.

-His father once told him that this was a kingdom made by men and for men, and that Saudis were the luckiest guys alive, but he failed to see any proof of that.
-He feels men have sabotaged themselves in their subjugation of women, squandered their opportunity to have an equal life partner, someone with whom to share life’s hurdles and enjoy its pleasures.
+His father once told him that this was a kingdom made by men, for men, and that Saudis were the luckiest guys alive.
+But he failed to see any proof of that.
+He feels men have sabotaged themselves in their subjugation of women, squandered their opportunity to have an equal partner, someone with whom to share life’s hurdles and enjoy its pleasures.
 Someone to teach and to learn from.
 Someone to challenge and be challenged by.
 He’d rather be with his friends than spend time with a subservient woman, and yet here he was having been forced to marry one.

 Anxiety fills his head like an all-consuming mass.
-She will try to change him, turn him into the man he knows he can never be, or worse, she will accept him as he is and object to nothing, abide by everything, a passive passenger.
+She will try to change him, turn him into the man he knows he can never be, or worse, she will accept him as he is and object to nothing, abide by everything, a passive and infuriating passenger.
 She is a true Saudi, a lover of the culture and the status quo, a devoted follower of all that the Kingdom requests of her.
-This is her reputation.
-In stark contrast, he is not meant for endless worship and obedience.
+This is her reputation anyway.
+He is not meant for endless worship and obedience.
 He is curious, inquisitive, critical and passionate.
 And longing to be free.